Formatted SQL

 or HAVING

-keyword followed by the specified argument.
+keyword followed by the arguments, interspersed with AND

 Sql.OrderBy